Yes, It May Be Illegal to Drive While Wearing Your Google Glass

 Stay tuned.

-If you or a loved one is accused of a criminal offense, contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+If you or a loved one is accused of a criminal offense, contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.

 Let's talk